 EC 200.
-Principles of Microeconomics
+Principles of Microeconomics (O, T▶)

 This course will enable the student to apply economic concepts to personal and work related decision making by understanding the actions and choices of individuals and companies.
 The student will study microeconomic issues and problems, such as competition and monopoly, pricing, consumer demand, and producer supply.
 The student will develop a theoretical framework for microeconomic analysis and apply this theory to practical domestic and international economic policy problems.
-Credits: 3 Kansas System Wide Transfer Course (ECO1010)
+Credits: 3 Kansas SystemWide Transfer Course (ECO1010) Note(s) O - This course is offered online.

 EC 201.
-Principles of Macroeconomics
+Principles of Macroeconomics (O, T▶)

 This course will enable the student to apply an analytical framework to the economy at the national level.
 The student will analyze the purpose and functions of the components of Gross Domestic Product (GDP), the determinants of long-run economic growth, and the causes and costs of inflation and unemployment.
 The student will analyze the economic impacts of fiscal and monetary policies and the differences between the short-run and long-run macroeconomic aspects of the economy.
-Credits: 3 Kansas System Wide Transfer Course (ECO1020)
+Credits: 3 Kansas SystemWide Transfer Course (ECO1020) Note(s) O - This course is offered online.

 EC 250.
-Engineering Economics
+Engineering Economics (O)

 This course will enable the student to utilize economic analysis for investment decisions related to an engineering project.
 The student will relate the economic principles of time value of money, differential cost and revenue, marginal cost and revenue, and trade-off between risk and reward to various engineering projects.
 Prerequisite(s): MA 135 (or MA 132, MA 133, and MA 134) with a C or better.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.
 Elementary/Secondary Education

 ED 204.
-Introduction to the Teaching Profession
+Introduction to the Teaching Profession (T▶)

 This course will provide the student with an overview of the teaching profession through hands-on exploration of pedagogical practices.
 The student will gather, assemble, review, and analyze information for choosing career options in the teaching profession.
 The student will begin to develop some of the for pursuing a career in the teaching profession.
-Credits: 2 Kansas System Wide Transfer Course (EDU1010)
+Credits: 2Kansas SystemWide Transfer Course (EDU1010)

 ED 206.
-Introduction to Teaching
+Introduction to Teaching (O, T▶)

-This course will enable the student to gain valuable insight into the teaching profession through hands-on exploration of current theories in pedagogy.
+This course will enable the student to gain insight into the teaching profession through hands-on exploration of current theories in pedagogy.
 The student will gather, assemble, review, and analyze information for choosing career options in the teaching field.
 The student will organize leadership tasks, develop the necessary skills to continue preparation for teaching, and develop a professional approach to the teaching profession.
-The student will participate in a 30-hour classroom field experience (10 hours each in elementary, middle, and high school classrooms).
-Credits: 3 Kansas System Wide Transfer Course (EDU1010)
+The student will participate in a 15-hour classroom field experience (5 hours each in elementary, middle, and high school classrooms).
+Credits: 3 Kansas SystemWide Transfer Course (EDU1010) Note(s) O - This course is offered online.

 ED 207.
-Field Experience in the Teaching Profession
+Field Experience in the Teaching Profession (O, T▶)

 This course will provide the student with an overview of the teaching profession through hands-on exploration of pedagogical practices.
-The student will participate in 30 hours of K-12 classroom field experience, with 10 hours at each of the three levels-elementary, middle, and high school.
+The student will participate in 15 hours of K-12 classroom field experience, with 5 hours at each of the three levels-elementary, middle, and high school.
 The student will develop a professional approach toward the teaching profession through practical application and reflection of classroom experiences.
 Prerequisite(s): ED 204 with a C or better.
-Credits: 1 Kansas System Wide Transfer Course (EDU1010)
+Credits: 1Kansas SystemWide Transfer Course (EDU1010) Note(s) O - This course is offered online.

 ED 220.
-Introduction to Special Education
+Introduction to Special Education (O)